 At Kearny Street, the route turns left, and goes all the way down Kearny to Washington Street, where the judges are waiting.

 At the end of the route, the parade passes the Hilton Hotel and ends near the Chinatown City College campus.
 This year they've got a third set of bleachers here, by the judges' reviewing stand.

-The Hilton Hotel on Kearny in past years has had viewing stands set up in front of the hotel, as well as on the bridge that connects them with Portsmouth Square, but they couldn't tell me yet if they're going to do it for 2018.
-In 2017, they didn't set up the stands.
-It's a great view, if they do.
+The Hilton Hotel on Kearny in past years has had viewing stands set up in front of the hotel, as well as on the bridge that connects them with Portsmouth Square, but in 2017 they stopped doing it.

 The bridge will most likely be closed to the public during the parade.